backdrop-contrib/agenda/README.md

 This is a port from the Drupal module of the same name.

+## Status

+This is an initial port of the module ready for testing but not for use.

 ## Requirements

 This module depends on the Google api php client library which you